 Neck, Shoulders, and Back

 The longer you sit, the harder it is to maintain good posture.
 The neck pushes forward and shoulders round.
-This hunched-over position causes strain to the cervical vertebrae along with muscle tension and even headaches.
+This hunched-over position causes strain to the cervical vertebrae and cervical disc degeneration, along with muscle tension and even headaches.
+Sitting for extended periods of time weakens the abdominal muscles so that they cannot properly support the spine.
+As the spine slumps, the soft discs between the vertebrae are stressed, resulting in spinal disc degeneration and back pain over time.
+A slumped spine can also impact the lungs and diaphragm, creating unnatural shallow breathing patterns.

 Wiseman Health Take-Home Advice

-- Consider an adjustable-height work desk and try to stand more at work.
-Do not stand in one position longer than 10 minutes.
-When you do sit at a desk, be mindful of proper sitting posture.
-An easy, affordable solution for a standing work desk can be found here.
+- Consider an adjustable-height work desk and try to stand more at work or at home.
+Do not stand in one position longer than ten minutes.
+An easy, affordable solution that provides a mobile standing work desk for a laptop can be found here.
+More expensive and substantial options for an adjustable-height work desk can be found and there are many types to meet your needs.

 - If you sit for long periods of time every day, create a daily routine with multiple breaks—your goal should be to stand up and move every 20 minutes.
-Walk to a co-worker’s desk, rather than emailing or calling.
-Avoid the elevator when you can take the stairs.
+Walk to a co-worker’s desk in place of emailing or calling.
+Take the stairs instead of the elevator.
 Take a walk at lunchtime.
-And when you break for food or drink, drink filtered water and eat sugar-free foods that aren’t processed.
+There are many creative ways throughout the day to move your body and avoid excessive sitting.

-- Walk outside: Natural environments can have a positive influence on your mental well-being and help increase your intake of Vitamin D from the sun.
+- Walk outside.
+Natural environments have a positive influence on your mental and spiritual well-being, along with helping increase your vitamin D levels from the Sun.

 Editor’s Note: This content was created by our Wiseman Health content and writing team, without the influence of artificial intelligence engines.
 Our goal is to be your trusted source for natural health and medical information.
 This article was originally published on March 13, 2016 and has since been updated.